ShadowMitia/algorithm-archive/contents/flood_fill/flood_fill.md

 Because flood fill is incredibly common, there are a large number of variations to the method, some of which are more optimal than others.
 For this chapter, we will cover the basics: how to fill a domain in a quick and dirty way.
-In subsequent chapters, we will continue our journey by creating more and more efficient flood fill methods, including scanline-based and fixed memory methods {{ "torbert2016" | cite }}.
+In subsequent chapters, we will continue our journey by creating more and more efficient flood fill methods, including scanline-based and fixed memory methods {{#cite torbert2016}}.

 I have decided to split the chapter up for a few important reasons:
 1. I did not want to flood the Algorithm Archive with flood fill methods all at the same time.